OpenPIV/openpiv-python/README.md

 OpenPIV consists in a Python and Cython modules for scripting and executing the analysis of a set of PIV image pairs.
-In addition, a Qt graphical user interface is in development, to ease the use for those users who don't have python skills.
+In addition, a Qt and Tk graphical user interfaces are in development, to ease the use for those users who don't have python skills.

 ## Warning